matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 1 - Syllabus Overview/Syllabus.md

 The notation for conditions is as follows: “T” (true) means that the condition is satisfied.
 “F” (false) means that the condition is not satisfied. “–” means that the value of the condition is irrelevant for the action outcome.
 “N/A” means that the condition is infeasible for a given rule.
 For actions: “X” means that the action should occur.
 Blank means that the action should not occur.
 Other notations may also be used.

 A full decision table has enough columns to cover every combination of conditions.
 The table can be simplified by deleting columns containing infeasible combinations of conditions.
 The table can also be minimized by merging columns, in which some conditions do not affect the outcome, into a single column.
-Decision table minimization algorithms are out of scope of this syllabus.
+Decision table minimisation algorithms are out of scope of this syllabus.

 In decision table testing, the coverage items are the columns containing feasible combinations of conditions.
 To achieve 100% coverage with this technique, test cases must exercise all these columns.
 Coverage is measured as the number of exercised columns, divided by the total number of feasible columns, and is expressed as a percentage.